Mahestro320/TMF-Compiler/README.md

 There will be the output file when the program has finished compiling.

 ## Update informations
+### Update v1.7
+#### No changes visually
+> No changes visually but the code is more lisible.

-### update v1.6
+### Update v1.6
 #### Replacing "font.txt"
-> the file font.txt is now replaced by font.json
+> The file font.txt is now replaced by font.json, including jackson dependency.

 ### Update v1.5
 #### More lisible code
-> the code is more lisible now
+> The code is more lisible now

 #### Warnings infos
-> warnings are now displayed next to the step making a warning
+> Warnings are now displayed next to the step making a warning

 ### Update v1.4
 #### More understandable errors
 > If there is an error in the input image or image information file, it will be specifieds

 #### Works better
-> the program will crash less if there is an error, because it is interpreted with an try-catch.
+> The program will crash less if there is an error, because it is interpreted with an try-catch.